pngbarn

 Tanzania - zones - top 20 interesting facts about mount kilimanjaro

 Yup.
-The Rooftop of Africa is almost on the Equator.
+The Rooftop of Africa is almost on the equator.
 If you’re finding that hard to believe, you’re not alone.
-When early explorers first laid eyes on the mountain, many did believe the snowcaps were ice.
+When early explorers first saw the mountain, many believed the snowcaps were ice.
 Why?
-No one thought ice could form under the boiling hot equatorial sun.
+No one thought ice could form under the boiling equatorial sun.

 18. The origin of the name "Kilimanjaro" is unknown